swaponline/MultiCurrencyWallet/docs/promo/CMC.md

 # 11 One-liner description
 > Provide a snappy and concise tagline for the project.
 E,g, KAVA - A Cross-Chain Platform for Decentralized Finance.
 Band Protocol - Secure and scalable decentralized oracle for Web3.0.
 See more examples here: https://research.binance.com/
 (?)
-Whitelabel cross-chain wallet / P2P exchange with AMM
+Cross-chain whitelabel wallet and P2P exchange with AMM

 # 12 Detailed Project Description (Cryptoasset)